arnedhansen/IAB/0_paradigm/README.md

 Each file contains:
 - `saves`: Structure with all trial data, experiment parameters, screen settings, timing information, group assignment, and perception responses
 - `trigger`: Structure with all trigger codes for EEG/ET synchronization

-**Screenshots** (if enabled):
-- `trialXXX_fixation.png`
-- `trialXXX_stimulus_start.png`
-- `trialXXX_cross_appear.png` (only if cross present)
-- `trialXXX_input.png`

-**Videos** (if enabled):
-- `trialXXX.avi` - Full trial recording

-## Based On

-This paradigm is adapted from:
-- Most, S. B., Simons, D. J., Scholl, B. J., & Chabris, C. F. (2000).
-Sustained Inattentional Blindness: The Role of Location in the Detection of Unexpected Dynamic Events. *PSYCHE*, 6(14).

-## Notes

-- The task uses time-based movement calculations for smooth digit motion regardless of frame rate
-- All events are synchronized with EEG/ET via triggers
-- The cross is designed to be subtle (grayish) and offset to maximize inattentional blindness effects
-- Group assignment is deterministic based on subject ID to ensure balanced groups (10 per group)
-- Participants in Group B are warned about potential visual changes, while Group A receives focused instructions only
-- Perception questions are asked only at the end of the experiment, not after each trial